roerohan/vscode-MongoSnippets-NodeJS/README.md

 |         1.         | **!mdbfoad** |   MongoDB FindOneAndDelete  | *Model.findOneAndDelete* query |
 |         2.         |  **!mdbdo**  |      MongoDB DeleteOne      |     *Model.deleteOne* query    |
 |         3.         |  **!mdbdm**  |      MongoDB DeleteMany     |    *Model.deleteMany* query    |

+## User's Notes

+- The boilerplate is set up in the `root directory` of the workspace.
+In order to set up the boilerplate code in a certain directory, that directory must be open in a new workspace.
+(Open the folder you want the boilerplate code in with VSCode).

+- Model name suggestions are only given for those models defined in files present in a directory called `models` in the `root directory` of the workspace.
+Folders with other names containing models defined in them will not show up as suggestions.

+- In files where models are described, to be able to detect the models, mongoose must be imported as `mongoose` only.
+For example,
+   * const mongoose = require('mongoose');
+   * import mongoose from 'mongoose';

+- Mongo Snippets: See Existing Models command shows models only in the `root directory` of the workspace.

 ## Requirements